ozw1z5rd/PicoMite/README.md

 Change list from V5.07.00
 ***********************************************************************************************************************
+V5.07.05b9

+Improved error checking for SETPIN command.
+Updated SPI.h in SDK to fix issue with clock

 V5.07.05b8

 Fixes crashing bug if edit is used after running a program with IR input.